 revisions, the present calendar easily adapts to avoid its

 common drawbacks.
-The primary advantage of the World Calendar
+The primary advantage of the World Calendar is

 The World Calendar modified the 364 calendar year to became

 popular about 1930.
 World Calendar discussion was championed